 The Duluth Clinical Housing Program aims to provide housing for Twin Cities-based Medical students as they enroll in clinical rotations in Duluth.
 The program connects students with Duluth area hosts willing to accommodate the student(s) during their clinical experience.

-The Duluth area hospitals have consistently been highly rated by students and valued as locations of great clinical learning.
+The Duluth area hospitals are consistently highly rated by students and valued as locations of great clinical learning.
 However, for many of our Twin Cities-based students, finding and paying for housing during their four-week rotation puts this experience just out of their reach.

-The Duluth Clinical Housing Program is a way to cover or off-set the cost of Duluth housing for students, giving them the opportunity to learn in this wonderful community.
+The Duluth Clinical Housing Program is a way to facilitate Duluth area housing for students, giving them the opportunity to learn in this wonderful community.

 Who are the HOSTs?

 Duluth Clinical Housing Program hosts are University of Minnesota Medical School students, residents, alumni, faculty, community leaders and members, or area physicians who have volunteered to participate in the program.

 What if my plans change and I have to cancel?